 PHYS.
-520 PHYSICAL TECHNOLOGY IN RADIOACTIVITY 3 or 3
+520 PHYSICAL TECHNOLOGY IN RADIOACTIVITY

 Emphasis in this course is on laboratory practices in detecting, handling, and quantitatively measuring radioactive samples.
 The preparation of samples for radioactivity measurements and the calculation methods used in analyzing such data are summarized.
 At least three hours of laboratory practice per week.